header-banner-AI.jpg

 Artificial intelligence improves farming

 AI is being applied from farm to table.
 There are smartphone apps like Tumaini, an AI-powered app to help protect the world’s most popular fruit.
-Banana farmers need to recognise signs of disease fast in order to stop the spread.
-Tumaini is a smartphone app trained on over 20,000 images of major diseases and pests that allows banana farmers manage these issues easily and affordably.
+Banana farmers need to quickly recognise signs of disease to stop the spread.
+Tumaini is a smartphone app trained on over 20,000 images of major diseases and pests that allows banana farmers to manage these issues easily and affordably.
 The developers say the app could be particularly useful in low-income countries and help to track crop disease across the globe.1

 Growing better flavour with artificial intelligence

-Can AI tech even find original solutions to farming-flavor problems?
-Crops are grown for quantity tend to show a decline in flavour, a phenomenon known as the ‘dilution effect’.
-US researchers are investigating ‘flavour-cyber-agriculture' as a way around this.5 Using AI to analyse growing basil plants, they discovered 24-hour light generated the highest concentration of aromatic compounds.
+Can AI tech even find original solutions to farming-flavour problems?
+Crops grown for quantity tend to show a decline in flavour, a phenomenon known as the ‘dilution effect’.
+US researchers are investigating ‘flavour-cyber-agriculture' as a way around this.5 Using AI to analyse growing basil plants, they discovered that 24-hour light generated the highest concentration of aromatic compounds.
 They had made the world’s first super-flavour basil.
 “Unless you’re in Antarctica, there isn’t a 24-hour photoperiod to test in the real world,” said co-author John de la Parra.
 He added that AI could use vast datasets of detailed agricultural information to improve food crops, faster than had ever been possible before.5

 Driving down food waste with artificial intelligence

-But by making speedy, intelligent decisions, AI could reduce waste, such as by identifying if a potato is better shaped for wedges or French fries.
+But by making speedy, intelligent decisions, AI could reduce waste, such as identifying if a potato is better shaped for wedges or French fries.
 “We are talking millions and millions of tonnes of product being saved, optimum use of food and maximum yield from farm to fork," said Pieter Willems, technical director at TOMRA Systems, a Norwegian company focused on recycling solutions.7

 Human brains vs artificial intelligence